 Where: 150 Cranes Roost Blvd.
 Altamonte Springs, FL 32701

 This road in the Town of Celebration is a local favorite that is always on everyone’s list.
-Most famous for the Christmas lights, the 11 homes that participate have joined up to create a Halloween spectacular.
+Most famous for the Christmas lights, the 11 homes that participate have created a spectacular Halloween.

 Where: 1033 Jeater Bend Drive Celebration, FL 34747